skx/sysbox/README.md

 ## calc

-A simple calculator, which understands floating point-operations, unlinke `expr`.
+A simple calculator, which understands floating point-operations, unlike `expr`.

 The calculator supports either execution of sums via via the command-line, or as an interactive REPL environment: